emilsall/omarchy-spotify-wallpaper/README.md

 Works with both the official Spotify client and [Omarchy Spotify](https://github.com/stappmus/Omarchy-Spotify) — any MPRIS player with "spotify" in its name is detected automatically.
+Thanks to Spotify Connect it even works while playing and switching tracks on another device.

 ## Features